valerieding/Happiness-Map-App/README.md

 - Removed nameToLocation().
 This function would resolve a given name to a Location object, which the backend now handles.
 - Removed addvote().
 Functionality has moved to submitVote(), which uses AJAX queries.
 Test submitVote() using the above acceptance tests
 - Added unit tests for getLogicalLoc(), function added in implementation of the interactive map.

+Message Board:
+- design doc says there will be getposts() removeposts().
+That is not in our iteration.
+Getposts() is done in trending and in recent posts.  removeposts() will be relevant when an Admin is included in iteration 2.
+- created a change to make up of post.
+Reactions is a class that contains upvotes and downvotes. just in case we make other reactions, easier to have it's own class.
+Classic code smell.

 ### 8.)
 Anything else: